Cambridge University Library: Access

 The library is open to all members of the University of Cambridge.
 As is traditional among British university libraries, postgraduates and academics from other UK universities are allowed reference-only access to the library's collection, and members of the public may apply for access to use the Library for reference if their research requires access to materials held there.
-Students and academics from other libraries and institutions must submit a request to access prior to using the facilities in Cambridge.
+Students and academics from other libraries and institutions must submit a request for access before using the facilities in Cambridge.

 The library is unique among the UK's legal deposit libraries in keeping a large proportion of its books on open access and in allowing some categories of reader (for example Cambridge academics, postgraduates and undergraduates) to borrow from its collection.
 It has a Tea Room in which meals, snacks and beverages are available.
 The library regularly puts on exhibitions, free to the public, and featuring items from its collections.

 Janus

 In 2002, the library began a special project termed Janus (after the Roman god) to provide a single point of networked access to catalogues of archives and manuscript collections held throughout Cambridge.
 This is a major development for the Cambridge Universities Libraries, especially because Cambridge is home to more than 100 libraries and research institutes, each with their own mandate and organisational structure.
 A widening number of participating repositories, both University and non-University, are working together to provide comprehensive coverage of archives in the city and surrounding area.
-Janus can be accessed by students and members of university both online and in-person.
+While it was running, Janus could be accessed by students and members of university both online and in-person.